 Those who responded positively to the robotic harvesting of donor hair all said they felt this method would be quicker and more precise.

 The two main types of hair transplant are FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transportation).
 The main difference between the two methods is how the donor hair (the hair removed from one area of the head to the thinning areas) is harvested.
 FUE uses a mechanical punch method to remove the hairs, whilst FUT, also known as ‘Strip Surgery’, sees a small strip of healthy, donor hair removed from the back of the head.

 Something many men often do not realise before investigating the possibility of a hair transplant is that it is recommended anyone considering this type of surgery, regardless of method, undergo a pharmaceutical hair loss treatment programme.
-This should be followed for at least six months prior to the operation in order to ensure shedding is kept under control and the hair is in optimum condition for the surgeon to work with.
-Furthermore, in order to prevent areas around the transplanted hair from balding, it is important to follow a hair loss treatment programme in order to maintain post-transplant results.
+This should comprise one of both of the only clinically-proven, MHRA licensed and FDA approved medications for male pattern baldness – high strength minoxidil (topical) and finasteride 1mg (oral) – and be followed for at least six months prior to the operation in order to ensure shedding is kept under control and the hair is in optimum condition for the surgeon to work with.
+Furthermore, in order to prevent balding in the areas around the new grafts, it is important to follow a hair loss treatment programme in order to maintain post-transplant results.

 Men may find their results from non-surgical hair loss treatment mean they can avoid invasive hair restoration altogether, so it can be a good starting point whatever their final decision.